vulpineblaze/irc_bot_test001/README.md

     * health - int, starts at *(doesnt matter, non-zero default val)*
       * replaced by lvl\*2 + defense\*2 + 20
       * cost to rez = lvl*(defense) + health
+      * current health is stored is db, max health is calculated when needed
+        * if effect makes current health > max health, then current health = max health. duh.
     * juice
       * combo of gold and XP, reward for fighting
       * juice = max(1, 2 \* (enemy.lvl - 0.9\*your.lvl) )